dhlorenz/CS236319/Material/Tutorials/sml/datatypes.md

 end
 ```

-type safety? none.
+Type safety? none.

-* same memory block is allocated to either (nothing) / (length) / (radius) / (width + height)
+* Same memory block is allocated to either (nothing) / (length) / (radius) / (width + height)
-* programmer's responsibility to make sure that only the correct fields are accessed
+* Its the rogrammer's responsibility to make sure that only the correct fields are accessed

 ---

 ## redoing variant records with datatype

-in SML - code is shorter

 ```sml
 datatype shape =